 After isolating the seasonal component with the window size that maximizes daily energy consumption, we consider the magnitude of the change in the trend component over time.
-In particular, if the change in the power usage of the trend component from any time t-1 to time t is greater than the average reading-to-reading change in power, we flag time t as a power event.
+In particular, if the change in the power usage of the trend component from any time t - 1 to time t is greater than the average reading-to-reading change in power, we flag time t as a power event.
 If the time period between two events is within a threshold δ{day} , we label the time period between the events as a burst.
-Similarly, if the time period between two bursts is within a threshold δ{day} , we label the time peAlgorithm 1 Occupancy Detection

-riod between the bursts as a family of bursts.
+Similarly, if the time period between two bursts is within a threshold δ{day} , we label the time period between the bursts as a family of bursts.
 We set $\delta{day} = 2$ hours in our current prototype.
 We then interpolate between families of bursts and label periods between them as being occupied, while all other periods are labeled as non-occupied.
 Note that the algorithm above only considers daytime detection from 6am to 11pm.

 We detect nighttime occupancy separately from daytime occupancy, since nighttime occupancy is not strongly correlated with burstiness in the power usage.
 Here, we focus on evening and morning bursts that occur between 7pm-11pm and 6am-9am, respectively.
 If we do not detect a burst in either period, we label the nighttime period as unoccupied, otherwise we compute occupancy as above.
-This strategy works well in practice, although it cannot differentiate between occupants going to sleep and then waking up in the middle of the night, and occupants going out late at night and then coming home in the early morning hours.
-Pseudocode for our algorithm above is shown in Algorithm 1.
+The choice of fixing the periods (6-9am, 7-11pm) is made to capture the most common energy usage patterns i.e. load profiles observed in the residential setting.
+Typical residential homes have a spurt in energy usage in the morning and one during the evening.
+[Iyengar et al. 2016] presented an analysis of a New England city's gas and electric data which provided insights into the energy consumption of residential homes.
+According to the analysis mentioned in this work, 10475 out of 11431 residential homes ($\approx 92\%$) have increased energy consumption during these periods compared to the rest of the day.